EnterpriseDB/barman/doc/manual/16-installation.en.md

 The difference in configuration file layout means that upgrades between the EPEL and non-EPEL Barman packages can break existing Barman installations until configuration files are manually updated.
 We therefore recommend that you use a single source repository for Barman packages.
-This can be achieved by adding the following line to the definition for repositories from which you do not want to obtain Barman packages:
+This can be achieved by adding the following line to the definition of the repositories from which you do not want to obtain Barman packages:

 ```ini
 exclude=barman* python*-barman